apple/ccs-calendarserver/doc/Admin/LoadSimulation.rst

 The sim's default config is pre-configured to work against the Calendar Server's default config (caldavd-test.plist), so we'll use that for this quick start.

 - Start Calendar Server using the -test configuration.
 For further detail on this, see: http://trac.calendarserver.org/wiki/QuickStart
-- Open another shell and cd into the Calendar Server SVN root
+- Open another shell and cd into the Calendar Server GIT root
 - Start the sim:

 ::